dcsouthwick/iobmk/README.md

-Taking the example shown in the above figure, a dedicated consumer inserts messages in an Elasticsearch cluster, so that the benchmark results can be visualized and aggregated in Kibana dashboards.
+Taking the example shown in the above figure, a dedicated consumer inserts messages in an Elasticsearch cluster, so that the benchmark results can be visualized and aggregated in dashboards.
 Several metadata (such as VM UID, CPU architecture, OS, Cloud name, IP address, etc.) are included in the result message in order to enable aggregations.